Just like Heaven (The Cure song): Cover versions

 A number of cover versions of "Just Like Heaven" have been released, including recordings in Spanish, French, and German.

 Robert Smith's personal favourite is the cover recorded by American alternative rock band Dinosaur Jr., which was released as a single in the UK in 1989 (and 1990 in the US).
 Dinosaur Jr.'s version has a faster tempo and showcases the band's loud and distortion-heavy sound.
 The band's frontman J Mascis explained, "We recorded it for a compilation album, but when we finished it we liked it so much we didn't want to give it to them."
 Smith said, "J Mascis sent me a cassette, and it was so passionate.
 It was fantastic.
 I've never had such a visceral reaction to a cover version before or since", and even said the cover has "influenced how we play it live".
 Dinosaur Jr.'s cover reached No. 78 on the UK Singles Chart.

 Katie Melua recorded a cover for the 2005 film of the same name, Just Like Heaven, which also appeared on her 2005 album Piece by Piece.
 In the UK, the cover was released as a double A-side single with "I Cried for You" in late 2005, which became a minor adult contemporary radio hit in the US in 2006.

 Olivia Rodrigo performed a live version of the song with Smith during the 2025 edition of the Glastonbury Festival.
-The live version was later released as the B-side of the double single featuring Rodrigo's version of "Just Like Heaven" with both songs included on the live album of her Glastonbury set.
+The live version was later released as a double single along with Rodrigo's version of "Friday I'm in Love" with both songs included on the live album of her Glastonbury set.
 The single reached number one on the UK Physical Singles Chart.
+During the performance, Rodrigo wore a T-shirt that read "You know all the words to 'Just Like Heaven'," teasing her subsequent release of "Drop Dead," which includes that lyric.